 No mask, no photo.

-If you’re paying full-price for Memory Maker you’ll find that the cost, which is $199.00, is definitely not cheap.
+If you’re paying full-price for Memory Maker you’ll find that the cost, which is $199.00 (when not purchased in advance), is definitely not cheap.

 There are sometimes discounts available, with the most popular one being the $30 advanced purchase discount, which brings the total down to $169.00.